videlais/extwee/README.md

 ## Story Compilation

-The process of *story compilation* converts human-readable content, what is generally called a *story*, into a playable format such as HyperText Markup Language (HTML) able to be read by another application such as a web browser.
-The result is then presented as links or other visual, interactive elements to a player or reader, depending on the work created.
+The process of *story compilation* converts human-readable content, what is generally called a *story*, into a playable format such as HyperText Markup Language (HTML).
+The result is then presented as links or other visual, interactive elements for a player or reader, depending on the work created, to interact with to see its content.

 The term *compilation* is used because different parts of code are put together in a specific arrangement to enable later play.
-As part of Twine-compatible HTML, this means combining story format JavaScript code with story HTML data.
+As part of Twine-compatible HTML, this means combining JavaScript code (generally a "story format") with story HTML data.

 Extwee is **not** an authoring tool.
 It cannot be used to create story content.
 This data must be created using other tools or processes.
-Extwee can then *compile* the story with story format code to produce something playable.
+Extwee can then *compile* the content with story format code to produce something playable.

 Playable formats are the following and require external story formats[^1] to enable play: